Official school policies regarding changing schedules, dropping classes, graduation requirements, and more can be found in this section.

-- Elective withdrawal from any class will rarely be granted, and can only occur with the approval of the Vice-Principal for Academic Affairs.
+- Elective withdrawal from any class will rarely be granted, and can only occur with the approval of the principal.
 A WP (Withdraw Passing) or WF (Withdraw Failing) will appear on the student’s grade card and transcript.

 - Students should see their assigned counselor for schedule changes.
-Brother Bernardine Scholars should see Ms. McMasters.
+Brother Bernardine Scholars should see Mrs. Christine Tyler.

 - Returning students who fail to complete a plan of study for the following year by DATE will be charged a $30 late-scheduling fee.

-- Students will have until DATE to make changes on the plan of study without paying the $20 fee for an elective change.
+- Students will have until a certain date to make changes on the plan of study without paying the $20 fee for an elective change.
 No fee is required for changes recommended by a teacher, counselor or administrator.

 Departments set prerequisites for each course in order to ensure that students have the necessary background and ability to successfully complete the course.
 These prerequisites will be enforced.

 The enrollment process requires that teachers sign for students to be enrolled in a particular level of a class.
 If a teacher feels that a student has been misplaced once classes begin OR if a parent requests a level change, then a conference should be held with the student, teacher, parent(s), and counselor to determine the best course of action.
 Students will not be taken out of a class and put in a different level without input from all parties concerned.

 Enrollment is a thorough process that determines teaching assignments each year, so students are discouraged from dropping term or three-quarter classes at the end of a quarter.
 However, students requesting to do so must follow all procedures outlined for an elective schedule change, including completing the change one week before the end of the quarter.
 This process should include a conference with the student, teacher, counselors, and parent(s) at least one week before the beginning of the next term.